tersnetwork/TreeofSaviorAR/README.md

 **GUIDELINES IN WIKI HAVE BEEN UPDATED** <br>
 **PLEASE CHECK THE [GUIDELINES](https://github.com/Treeofsavior/EnglishTranslation/wiki/Guidelines) BEFORE SENDING YOUR PULL REQUESTS.**

-You may check the list of those who qualify for the Beta Keys [**HERE**](https://github.com/Treeofsavior/EnglishTranslation/issues/1266)

 Thank you and please continue to send us your support and interest for Tree of Savior.